Cohen-Macaulay approximation in fibred categories: Introduction

 The second part of the article also contains some general deformation theory of a pair \((h:S\ra T,\mc{N})\) of an algebra and a \(T\)-module.
 We define the graded algebra \(\vG:=T\oplus \mc{N}\) and consider the graded Andr{\'e}-Quillen cohomology \(\gH{0}^{*}(S,\vG, J)\) which govern the obstruction theory of the pair.
 In the case the graded \(\vG\)-module \(J\) is concentrated in degree \(0\) and \(1\) there is by Proposition \ref{prop.lang} a natural long-exact sequence which in the case \(J=\vG\) (with \(\gH{0}^{*}(S,\vG)=\gH{0}^{*}(S,\vG,\vG)\)) gives the suggestive

 It relates the cohomology of the pair with the cohomology groups governing the obstruction theory of the algebra \(T\) and of the module \(\mc{N}\).
-The sequence is used in the proof of the existence of a versal element in \(\df{}{(A,N)}\) where \(\Spec A\) is an isolated equidimensional singularity and \(N\) is locally free on the smooth locus, see Theorem \ref{thm.ExVers}.
-It is also used to define and study the Kodaira-Spencer class \(\kappa(\vG/S/\vL)\) in \(\gH{0}^{1}(S,\vG,\Omega_{S/\vL}\ot\vG)\) (where \(\vL\ra S\) is a another ring homomorphism) which maps to the ungraded Kodaira-Spencer class \(\kappa(T/S/\vL)\).
-In the case the latter is zero we define a `secondary' Kodaira-Spencer class \(\kappa(\sigma,\mc{N})\) in \(\xt{1}{T}{\mc{N}}{\Omega_{S/\vL}\ot \mc{N}}\) which depends on a choice of an \(S\)-algebra splitting \(\sigma\).
+The sequence is used in the proof of the existence of a versal element in \(\df{}{(A,N)}\) where \(\Spec A\) is an isolated equidimensional singularity and \(N\) is locally free on the smooth locus; see Theorem \ref{thm.ExVers}.
+It is also used to define and study the Kodaira-Spencer class \(\kappa(\vG/S/\vL)\) in \(\gH{0}^{1}(S,\vG,\varOmega_{S/\vL}\ot\vG)\) (where \(\vL\ra S\) is a another ring homomorphism) which maps to the ungraded Kodaira-Spencer class \(\kappa(T/S/\vL)\).
+In the case the latter is zero we define a `secondary' Kodaira-Spencer class \(\kappa(\sigma,\mc{N})\) in \(\xt{1}{T}{\mc{N}}{\varOmega_{S/\vL}\ot \mc{N}}\) which depends on a choice of an \(S\)-algebra splitting \(\sigma\).
 This enables us to define `global' Kodaira-Spencer maps

-We also describe how classes and maps are related to the Atiyah class \(\at_{T/\vL}(\mc{N})\) in \(\xt{1}{T}{\mc{N}}{\Omega_{T/\vL}\ot\mc{N}}\).
+We also describe how classes and maps are related to the Atiyah class \(\at_{T/\vL}(\mc{N})\) in \(\xt{1}{T}{\mc{N}}{\varOmega_{T/\vL}\ot\mc{N}}\); see Proposition \ref{prop.at}.
 These results might have a certain independent interest.
-The arguments are general and should be extendable to the setting of L.\ Illusie's \cite{ill:71}.
+The arguments should be extendable to the setting of L.\ Illusie's \cite{ill:71}.

-Injectivity of the corresponding local Kodaira-Spencer maps gives a criterion for a global flat family to be non-trivial.
-The Kodaira-Spencer maps commute with Cohen-Macaulay approximation and this is applied to show that injectivity of the Kodaira-Spencer map is preserved by Cohen-Macaulay approximation under conditions as in Theorem \ref{thm.defgrade}, \ref{thm.defgrade2} and \ref{thm.defMCM}.
+Injectivity of the corresponding \emph{local} Kodaira-Spencer maps gives a criterion for a global flat family to be non-trivial.
+The Kodaira-Spencer maps commute with Cohen-Macaulay approximation and this is applied to show that injectivity of the Kodaira-Spencer map is preserved by Cohen-Macaulay approximation under conditions as in Theorems \ref{thm.defgrade}, \ref{thm.defgrade2} and \ref{thm.defMCM}.

-To make the text more reader friendly we have included some background material, e.g.\ on Cohen-Macaualy approximation and Kodaira-Spencer maps, and some of the central technical tools such as a general `cohomology and base change' result and some language of fibred categories.
+To make the text more reader friendly we have included some background material, e.g.\ on Cohen-Macaulay approximation and Kodaira-Spencer maps, and some of the central technical tools such as a general `cohomology and base change' result and some language of fibred categories.
 Many results have analogous parts with similar arguments and the policy has been to give a fairly detailed proof of one case and leave the other cases to the reader.